-The school may ask for your cell phone number and carrier as a means of communicating with you to keep you informed about the school's events and activities.
-However, this is an optional form of communication.
+The school may ask for your cell phone number to keep you informed about the school's events and activities.
+However, this is an optional form of communication and should not be used for academic communication.

-Bulletin Boards
+Video Screens/Bulletin Boards

-Please pay attention to posted flyers and information in the classroom or the academic buildings.
-These flyers may have announcements that are of interest to you.
+Please pay attention to video announcements, posted flyers, and information in the classroom or in academic buildings.
+These flyers may contain announcements that interest you.